FactomProject/factomd-authority-toolkit/README.md

 - `8108`, the factomd mainnet port
 - `8088`, the factomd API port

-Once these ports are open, create two volumes on your host machine:

-1. `docker volume create factom_database`
-2. `docker volume create factom_keys`

-These volumes will be used to store information by the `factomd` container.

-If you already have a synced node and would like to avoid resyncing, run:

-`sudo cp -r <path to your database> /var/lib/docker/volumes/factom_database/_data`.

-In addition, please place your `factomd.conf` file in `/var/lib/docker/volumes/factom_keys/_data`.

 ## Exposing the Docker Engine

 ### Using `daemon.json` (recommended)